SirArsen1/Chicken-Farm-Pygame/README.md

 - Download the "Assets" folder

 # Devlog
+## Aug 9th 2025
+Implemented pygame sprites, which will drastically ease the work.
+The implementation still not fully done though.
+Regardless it will speed things up a lot and I can actually see how to move forward with the project!
 ## Jul 20th 2025
 Finally managed to make eggs to passively spawn each 5 seconds, without stopping the whole program.
 Now it just needs some polishing.